 - Day 7: Windy Ridge (Bert Nicholls Hut) to Narcissus Hut 9km

 - Day 8: Narcissus Hut to Cynthia Bay (via Lakeside Track) 17.5km

-This amount of days with all the side trips is perfect.
+This amount of days with all the side hikes is perfect.
 You are not rushing and you can see everything you want on the Overland Track, including hiking to the summit of Cradle Mountain.

 You can also kick things up a notch and charge into Pine Valley for a night like we did if you’re feeling up to the challenge.

 10-Day Itinerary for the Overland Track – The Ultimate Trip